shradz27/assignment_6_7/README.md

+## Java Program
+I have included a java file named `MyApplication` which has following functions

+- greetUser() : greets user
+- getVersion() : prints the version of the app
+- getAuthorName() : prints the name of the author

+I have included the `makefile` which includes following commands
+  - `run` : uses java compiler to build the class file and calls all the methods of `MyApplication` class
+  - `clean` : command deletes the class file

+### makefile commands
+`make run`<br>
+`make clean`

 # SVN Server
 Since SVN system is based on centralized model where source code and it's history is saved in server, We need server to host our application's repository.
 I found a <a href="https://riouxsvn.com">free svn repository hosting service</a> so created an account and got my server url as below